galaxyproject/training-material/topics/statistics/tutorials/practical-deep-learning-with-pytorch/tutorial.md

 And lets see how many data points we have for each class:

 ```python
 targets.value_counts()
 ```

+> <question-title></question-title>
+>
-*Question: Is the dataset balanced?
-What does that imply for the training task?*
+> Is the dataset balanced?
+What does that imply for the training task?
+>
+> > <solution-title></solution-title>
+> >
+> > The dataset is somewhat imbalanced, with more samples from one class than the other.
+This imbalance can lead to biased models that favor the majority class, potentially resulting in poor performance on the minority class.
+It also makes accuracy an unreliable metric, and may increase the risk of overfitting.
+To address this, techniques such as resampling, adjusting class weights, or using alternative evaluation metrics like precision, recall, and F1-score can be employed.
+> > For simplicity, we will not address the slight class imbalance in this notebook.
+> >
+> > {: .solution}
+>
+> {: .question}

 Let's check out the features:

 ```python
 features.head()
 ```

 And let's visualize some of them:

 ```python
 data = pd.concat([features, targets.astype(bool).map({False: "malignant", True: "benign"})], axis=1)